Managing PARKINSON'S

 Working with a therapist and other team members can help you feel more independent and increase your confidence.
 Personalized therapy plans can help you meet your current needs and plan for future ones.
 These services can also provide support to family and caregivers through education, training, and strategies for managing the condition and their own stress and worries.

-Occupational therapy (OT): The role of OT in PD is to help you stay independent in every day activities such as getting dressed, bathing, toileting and more.
-This is done through lifestyle modifications including recommendations for adaptive equipment and devices, making home & environmental modifications to be safer, and training on strategies to help ease symptoms like fatigue, dizziness, and rigidity.
+Occupational therapy (OT): The role of OT in PD is to help people with Parkinson's to live independent in everyday activities such as getting dressed, bathing, toileting and more.
+This is done through lifestyle modifications including recommendations for adaptive equipment and devices, making home and environmental modifications to be safer, and training on strategies to help ease symptoms like fatigue, dizziness, and rigidity.
 OT can also help make a home exercise plan (HEP) to address symptoms and improve functional mobility.

 Learn more about adaptive equipment and devices for daily living activities

 Physical therapy (PT): The role of PT is to help with mobility by focusing on improving balance, strength, coordination, and mobility.
-Like OT, they can make recommendations on adaptive devices to make mobility safe for you and create an individualized HEP.
-PT can help find ways to reduce fall risks and keep you moving confident in your environment.
+Like OT, PT's can make recommendations on adaptive devices to make mobility safe for you and create an individualized health improvement plan.
+PT can help find ways to reduce fall risks and keep movement confident.

-Speech therapy (SLP): The role of SLP is to address challenges with your voice such as the volume and pitch and speed and other communication problems, including reduced facial expressions.
+Speech therapy (SLP): The role of SLP is to address challenges with your voice such as the volume pitch, and speed, and other communication problems, including reduced facial expressions.
 They can also provide support and strategies to focus on the dysphagia (difficulty swallowing) and improve swallowing function.

 Psychologist: The role of the psychologist can range from addressing cognitive changes to the emotional impact of the condition.
 They can develop programs to help with the cognitive deficits and therapy to manage the stress and other behavioral symptoms like apathy.